-As at March 2012, there were an estimated 341,360 private sector enterprises operating in Scotland - the highest estimate since 2000 (the earliest point in the time series) (see Chart 2).
+As at March 2013, there were an estimated 343,105 private sector enterprises operating in Scotland - the highest figure since the series began (in 2000).

-Despite the recent challenging economic conditions, the estimated number of enterprises in Scotland has increased in each year since 2006.
-Between March 2011 and March 2012 the estimated number of enterprises increased by 9.9% (30,835 enterprises) – this is the highest annual increase in the series.
+Although economic conditions continue to be difficult, the estimated number of enterprises in Scotland has increased in each year since 2006.
+Between March 2012 and March 2013 the estimated number of enterprises increased by 0.5% (1,745 enterprises).

-Unregistered enterprises (the smallest businesses that have an annual turnover below the VAT threshold of £73,000 and do not have employees) accounted for the majority of the rise in the total number of enterprises between 2011 and 2012.
-The number of unregistered enterprises increased from 156,155 in 2011 to 181,775 in 2012 – an increase of 25,620 micro businesses (16.4%).
+Unregistered enterprises (the smallest businesses that have an annual turnover below the VAT threshold of £77,000 and do not have employees) accounted for the majority of the rise in the total number of enterprises between 2012 and 2013.
+The number of unregistered enterprises increased from 181,775 in 2012 to 183,055 in 2013 – an increase of 1,280 micro businesses (0.7%).

-After falling for the last two years, the number of registered enterprises (those registered for VAT and/or PAYE) increased by 3.4% (5,215 enterprises) between 2011 and 2012.
-The rise in registered enterprises over the latest year was driven by an increase in the number of small (0 to 49 employees) registered enterprises – up 3.5% (5,190 enterprises) between 2011 and 2012.
+Having fallen between 2009 and 2011, the number of registered enterprises (those registered for VAT and/or PAYE) increased by 0.3% (470 enterprises) between 2012 and 2013, the second increase in successive years.
+The rise in registered enterprises over the latest year was driven by an increase in the number of small (0 to 49 employees) registered enterprises – up 0.2% (385 enterprises) between 2012 and 2013.

-After falling in the previous year, the number of medium-sized (50 to 249 employees) enterprises increased between 2011 and 2012 to 3,635 enterprises – representing an increase of 10 enterprises since 2011 and an increase of 285 since 2000, but the 2012 estimate is still lower than the medium-sized enterprise peak level of 3,655 enterprises experienced in 2010.
+The number of medium-sized (50 to 249 employees) enterprises increased between 2012 and 2013 to 3,705 enterprises – representing an increase of 70 enterprises since 2012.
+There has been an increase of 355 enterprises since 2000 and the 2013 estimate is now higher than at any time since then.

-After falling for the last two years, the number of large (250 or more employees) enterprises increased between 2011 and 2012 to 2,250 enterprises – an increase of 20 since 2011 and an increase of 5 since 2000, but the 2012 estimate is still lower than the large enterprise peak level of 2,345 enterprises experienced in 2001 and lower than the more recent high point of 2,315 large enterprises that were in operation in Scotland in 2009.
+The number of large (250 or more employees) enterprises also increased, to 2,270, between 2012 and 2013 – an increase of 20 since 2012 and an increase of 25 since 2000.
+The 2013 estimate is still lower than the large enterprise peak level of 2,345 enterprises experienced in 2001 and lower than the more recent high point of 2,315 large enterprises that were in operation in Scotland in 2009.